spatie/phpunit-snapshot-assertions/README.md

 ## Usage

 To make snapshot assertions, use the `Spatie\Snapshots\MatchesSnapshots` trait in your test case class.
-This adds four assertion methods to the class:
+This adds five assertion methods to the class:

 - `assertMatchesSnapshot($actual)`
 - `assertMatchesJsonSnapshot($actual)`
 - `assertMatchesXmlSnapshot($actual)`
+- `assertMatchesFileSnapshot($filePath)`
 - `assertMatchesFileHashSnapshot($filePath)`

 ### Snapshot Testing 101